Evertras/jwt-issuer/README.md

 ### /check

 Checks a token given in the Authorization header as a bearer token.
-Returns 200 if valid and writes the user's name as the response, returns 401 otherwise.
+Returns 200 if valid and writes the token data in the response body, returns 401 otherwise.

 ### /jwks